-When sewing the opening closed, use ladder stitch – it’s perfect for the job!
+When sewing the opening closed, use a ladder stitch - it's perfect for the job!

-Step 5 – Thread Around A Few times
+Step 6 - Thread Around A Few Times

-Then push the threaded needle down through the bottom center of your pumpkin, then…
+Then push the threaded needle down through the bottom of the pumpkin, then...

-Guiding your basting thread across the middle of a ‘leaf’ to the top center of the pumpkin and pull a bit so the thread is tight.
-Time for a next round: push the needle again from the top to the bottom center of the the pumpkin and return back up with the thread visible across the middle of the next sewn fabric piece.
+Guiding your basting thread across the middle of a 'leaf' to the top center of the pumpkin and pull a bit so the thread is tight.
+Time for the next round: push the needle again from the top of the pumpkin to the bottom center of the pumpkin and return back up with the thread visible across the middle of the next sewn fabric piece.
 Repeat on all pieces.
 You get this:

 Now to make and attach the stem.
 There are like a million ways to do this, all of them perfectly ok.
 I did this:

-I grabbed a 5″ by 10″ rectangle of muslin, folded it once to get the short edges together, then again.
+I grabbed a 5" by 10" rectangle of muslin, and folded it once to get the short edges together, then again.

-Then I I folded the piece three times, this time folowing a different direction.
-Once the multi-layer piece was only an inch by 2 inch large, I rolled it together, then whip-stitched by hand:
+Then I folded the piece three times, this time following a different direction.
+Once the multi-layer piece was only an inch by 2 inches large, I rolled it together, then whip-stitched it by hand:

 Do what works for you.
 Once done, don't cut off your thread, you can use it for the next step:

+Hand-stitch the stem to the top of the fabric pumpkin.
 Your fabric pumpkin is finished!
-Now make a few more and decorate your home for fall!
+Now use the free fabric pumpkin pattern to make a few more and decorate your home for fall!

 This free fabric pumpkin pattern is an easy way to make adorable diy fabric pumpkins for fall decorating, Thanksgiving and Halloween decorating.
-See more fall decor ideas here.
+See more pumpkin decorating projects, and fall decor ideas.